santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 ### Why are Kronecker Products effective then?

-The reason why this paper caught my attention, was because I had read about the Kronecker Product being used in a similar manner for Convolutional Neural Networks.
+This paper caught my attention because I had read about the Kronecker Product being used in a similar manner for Convolutional Neural Networks.
 In particular, a 2015 paper called [**Exploiting Local Structures with the Kronecker Layer in Convolutional Networks**](https://arxiv.org/abs/1512.09194).

 In this paper two new types of layers are proposed.
 First the Kronecker Fully-Connected (KFC) layer: